 Scroll down a little further and you’ll see which URLs are currently ranking for each keyword:

-Then, select the checkbox in the upper left corner, and hit the Export to CSV button:
+Then, select “All” from the dropdown menu in the upper left corner, and hit the “Export” button:

 An Excel sheet, detailing your keyword rankings, will now be downloaded onto your PC.